greenturtlefrank/2025-OPDTL/README.md

 # 2025-OPDTL

-Here is some source code from our experience in OPDTL course.
+Here is some source code from our experiment in OPDTL course.